 Using Parameters in Power BI can significantly enhance your reporting experience by allowing for more dynamic and customisable reports.
 Here are four best practices to ensure you get the most out of Parameters in Power BI:

-3) Keep Parameters consistent across reports: Consistency is key.
+3) Keep Parameters Consistent Across Reports: Consistency is key.
 Make sure to use standardised names, values, and formatting for Parameters across all your reports.
-This standardisation helps in maintaining a uniform approach, making your reports easier to understand and maintain.
+This standardisation helps maintain a uniform approach, making your reports easier to understand and maintain.

 By following these practices, you can effectively use Parameters to create efficient, reliable, and user-friendly reports in Power BI.